-Calvin College must ensure that proper authorization is in place before a Foreign National can provide any professional services to the college.
+Calvin University must ensure that proper authorization is in place before a Foreign National can provide any professional services to the university.
 If your department is planning on bringing a non-U.S. citizen to campus and paying them, please contact the Payroll office prior to their arrival.
 United States immigration regulations restrict the types of payments that can be made to persons who are neither citizens nor permanent residents of the United States.

 Non-Resident Alien or Resident Alien